 Is your timeline realistic?

 What are the major obstacles getting in your way?

 What kind of support do you need to keep going?

 Keywords: Refinement, celebrating your accomplishments, endurance.

 Ritual: Three rituals that help me overcome challenges, and obstacles, is to 1) Practice daily gratitude, 2) celebrate my wins – small or large, and 3) read my affirmations daily.
-All of these rituals are found in our free Mind-Body Reset.

 5) Full Moon